LEANNA MAE .ORG

 Why I was atheist:

 • They can’t figure out what they believe.
 How can they be the one true religion if they argue over everything?
 The fact that there were so many denominations was a big hesitance for me.
+I think the number of denominations out there was a huge stumbling block for me.
+As an atheist, I viewed Christians as a collective whole.
+I didn’t know anything about why they had so many denominations or what doctrinal differences were.

 • I do remember the tension among Christians between those in church and those not in church.
 I wanted to avoid the negative vibes coming from the church crowd.
+They always seemed so upset that I didn’t go to church.

 • Peer pressure and the desire to fit in with the mainstream isn’t a pull for me.
 Back then, people would act like you just had to be Christian because it’s the thing that the right people do.
-It’s interesting to see the demographics on religious adherents over the decades.
-It used to be that it seemed like everyone was Christian, at least where I came from.
+There was insinuation that not being a Christian meant you were not a good person… as if you must be a bad person for not believing in God.
+Of course, I am not going to open up to someone who thinks I’m a bad person.
+Build relationships with people lovingly.

 • Ghosts were a reason I didn’t believe heaven and hell could exist.
 Christians said people went to heaven or hell, no other options.
 Yet I saw ghosts from the time I was very young.
 I actually stopped seeing them after becoming Christian.
 Still, I had seen ghosts before my eyes.
 So, the Christian idea of afterlife couldn’t be true.
 There had to be people trapped here.
 There had to be a thin veil between this world and the afterlife.
 Perhaps, that was a silly stumbling block of my youth.
 Nevertheless, that was a big reason for me to remain an unbeliever when I started questioning Christianity.

 • I seek truth, answers, and understanding.
 I was never interested in a superficial faith for popularity points.
 I felt like there was a truth out there and I wanted it but I couldn’t find it.
+I don’t remember anyone talking to me about truth.
+I would have been open to the conversation.

 • I was ignorant to history regarding Jesus of Nazareth.
 I had no idea that the historical figure actually existed.
 Reference the works of Josh McDowell and Lee Strobel.
 The historical factors fascinate me.
 I like facts.
 When I came to know those things, I was compelled to look further into this Jesus thing.